The Neighborhood of Brameloup

 Signy farmhouse .
 Signy farmhouse .
 Signy farmhouse

-The farmhouse at Signy
+The farmhouse and barn at Signy

 Signy barn .
 Signy barn .
 Signy ruin